 - c.
 Sample collection, preservation and storage shall conform to approved USEPA procedures and requirements. - 3.
-In addition, the Permittee shall monitor any new toxic substances as defined by the Clean Water Act, as amended, following notification by the IEPA. - Permittee shall report any noncompliance with effluent or water quality standards in accordance with Standard Condition 12(f) of this Permit. - Analytical detection limits shall be in accordance with 40 CFR 136.
-Minimum detection limits for sludge analyses shall be in accordance with 40 CFR 503. - D. Pretreatment Reporting
+In addition, the Permittee shall monitor any new toxic substances as defined by the Clean Water Act, as amended, following notification by the IEPA or U.S. EPA. - 4.
+Permittee shall report any noncompliance with effluent or water quality standards in accordance with Standard Condition 12(f) of this Permit. - Analytical detection limits shall be in accordance with 40 CFR 136.
+Minimum detection limits for sludge analyses shall be in accordance with 40 CFR 503.

+D. Pretreatment Reporting

-USEPA Region 5 is the Approval Authority for administering the pretreatment program in Illinois.
-All requests for modification of treatment program elements should be submitted in redline/strikeout electronic format and must be sent to USEPA at r5npdes@epa.gov.
+US EPA Region 5 is the approval Authority for administering the pretreatment program in Illinois.
+All requests for modification of pretreatment program elements should be submitted in redline/strikeout electronic format and must be sent to US EPA at r5npdes@epa.gov.

-Permittee shall upon notice from USEPA, modify any pretreatment program element found to be inconsistent with 40 CFR 403.
+Permittee shall upon notice from US EPA, modify any pretreatment program element found to be inconsistent with 40 CFR 403.